sonoisa/XyJax/README.md

  -- Xy-pic extension for MathJax --

 ----
-XyJax is a almost Xy-pic compatible language extension for MathJax.
+XyJax is an almost Xy-pic compatible extension for MathJax.

-This extension enable us to draw various graphs and diagrams.
+This extension enables you to draw various graphs and diagrams.

 See http://sonoisa.github.io/xyjax/xyjax.html for more details.
 And origins